Who is the Mother of Thomas Palmer?

 she could help solve the problem.
 Although Mrs. O'Byrne found some valuable

 Thomas Palmer.
+Research from Robert O'Hara is also marked in orange text.
 We have done enough research on the ancestry of the two

 named candidate mothers to know that they come from prestigieous Anglo-Irish